 - Space for 6 image thumbnails and captions

-- Space to embed a rewardStyle, LiketoKnow.it, or ShopStyle shopping widget.
+- Space to embed an LTK Shop the Post, Boutique, or LTK widget, or ShopStyle shopping widget.
 This makes it easy to promote your favorite products and affiliate links, directly on Instagram.

-↑ View an example: In this example of Link in Profile used on the Presidio theme, we’ve embedded a rewardStyle Shop the Post widget, as well as uploaded our own product thumbnails to link to our preferred affiliate links.
+↑ View an example: In this example of Link in Profile used on the Presidio theme, we’ve embedded an LTK Shop the Post widget, as well as uploaded our own product thumbnails to link to our preferred affiliate links.
 Another great use for Link in Profile is to showcase product images next to lifestyle imagery, and link both to affiliate links.

 We hope this has given you some insight into the best affiliate programs for bloggers!
 Do you have any questions about affiliate platforms?
 Be sure to leave them in the comments below.
 And, don’t forget to shop our full suite of affiliate-ready WordPress themes and plugins.